timoh6/GenPhrase/README.markdown

 The only modification between the GenPhrase english wordlist and the Openwall wordlist is we changed all the words to be lowercase.

+### What kind of passphrases GenPhrase generate?

+A few examples to demonstrate the output:

+With default settings, the passphrase would be for example like:

+    Alter Berlin Paint meaning

+Generating a passphrase having 40 bits of entropy:

+    musica$Menu&Quota

+A passphrase having 50 bits of entropy and separator characters and word capitalizing disabled:

+    setthenrolegiftdancing

 Usage